 Each pupil's welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse.
-We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
+We also recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, behaviour may be challenging.
 We recognise that they may exhibit concerning behaviours and at times this may impact on other children either directly or indirectly.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.
+We are committed to putting the child at the heart of any procedures that operate.